Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-ciam/README.md

   - msal-java
   - microsoft-entra-id
   - entra
-urlFragment: msal-java-authentication-sign-in
+urlFragment: msal-java-authentication-sign-in-ciam
-description: "This sample demonstrates a Java Servlet web app that signs in users with the Microsoft identity platform"
+description: "This sample demonstrates a Java Servlet web app that signs in CIAM users with the Microsoft identity platform"
 ---

 # Enable your Java Servlet web app to sign in users to your Microsoft Entra tenant with the Microsoft identity platform